macs30123-s24/final-project-online_abortion_discourse/README.md

 ## Introduction

 Abortion remains a contentious and deeply entrenched debate in America and American politics.
 Despite its apparent legal solidity following the landmark case Roe v.
 Wade in 1973, which guaranteed the constitutional right to privacy (including the right to an abortion), this framework was dramatically altered in the unprecedented ruling of Dobbs v.
-Jackson Women’s Health Organization in 2022.
-This decision effectively overturned Roe v.
+Jackson Women’s Health Organization.
+In 2022, this decision effectively overturned Roe v.
 Wade and returned the power of regulating abortion back to the states.

 Following the Dobbs ruling, the legality of abortion in America has become fragmented, with over fourteen states enacting all-out abortion bans and an additional seven implementing laws severely restricting abortion ([State Bans on Abortion Throughout Pregnancy, 2024](https://www.guttmacher.org/state-policy/explore/state-policies-abortion-bans)).
 Furthermore, the issue has emerged as a focal point in the upcoming 2024 election, where abortion is expected to be a battleground issue.
 In over eleven states, voters will weigh in on addressing measures surrounding abortion ([Mulvihill and Kruesi, 2024](https://apnews.com/article/abortion-ballot-amendment-ban-protection-states-2024-052ff9846f8416efb725240af22b92ec)).
 Against this unparalleled legal upheaval, political turmoil, and the continued erosion of established rights, research into the discourse and attitudes surrounding the topic becomes even more imperative.

 ## Objective

-In light of this climate, my final project presented here aims to conduct a large-scale analysis using Reddit, a social media platform known for its unique features like pseudonymity and topical division of ‘Subreddits.’
-These attributes not only distinguish Reddit as a platform but present a compelling opportunity for research, potentially fostering more candid and open discussions.
+In light of this climate, my final project here aims to conduct a large-scale analysis of abortion discourse using Reddit, a social media platform known for its unique features like pseudonymity and topical division of ‘Subreddits.’
+These attributes not only distinguish Reddit as a platform but present a compelling opportunity for research, potentially fostering more candid and open discussions, especially regarding more sensitive and stigmatized topics such as abortion.

 Specifically, I will be examining discourse surrounding abortion within the r/Conservative Subreddit.
 I have chosen this Subreddit for several reasons:

 1. The Subreddit has over 1 million users, making it a prominent platform within Reddit.
 2. Preliminary research (limited to 1000 posts via the Reddit API) revealed significant activity surrounding abortion within the Subreddit.
 3. The persistent reaction and stances of Conservative politicians regarding abortion underscore the significance of the topic within the party, often becoming a focal point of their political identity.
 This emphasis placed on abortion within Conservative circles makes r/Conservative a pivotal place for my intended research, and to investigate my primary research question of whether abortion attitudes and discourse have evolved.

-By utilizing PySpark, I can efficiently extract, clean, and analyze large-scale datasets, like the complete history of Subreddits.
+By utilizing PySpark, I will efficiently extract, clean, and analyze large-scale datasets, like the complete history of Subreddits.
 This would be impractical with more traditional methods, such as using CSV files and Pandas.
-By leveraging its features, such as the distribution of data and workloads across multiple nodes, I will be parallelizing almost every aspect of my work, making the processing both scalable and feasible.
+By leveraging its features, such as data distribution and workloads across multiple nodes, I will parallelize almost every aspect of my work, making the processing both scalable and feasible.

 ## Data Collection and Methods

 ### Data Collection

 Following changes to the Reddit API in 2023, and the subsequent deprecation/inaccessibility of ‘Pushshift’, accessing the complete history of Subreddit has become infinitely more challenging.
-Fortunately, a Reddit user known as watchful1 has made torrent versions of the history of the platform available.
-Leveraging qBittorrent, I was able to gather the complete submission and comment history from the conservative Subreddit, ranging from 2008 to 2023.
+Fortunately, a Reddit, 'watchful1; has made torrent versions of the platform's history available.
+Leveraging qBittorrent, I gathered the complete submission and comment history from the conservative Subreddit dating from 2008 to 2023.

 ### Submission Data

-Because the submission dataset was a relatively modest size (64 MB ZST, approximately 1 million data points), I was able to use Google Colab to extract any submission that had the word ‘abortion’ in the title.
-My decision to use Colab for the smaller of the two files mainly stemmed from the fact that I lacked any prior experience working with ZST files.
-I thought that it would be better to familiarize myself with what the dataset contained before jumping into PySpark.
-However, I learned later that the two environments were significantly different, and that this approach ultimately presented more challenges than necessary.
+Because the submission dataset was a relatively modest size (64 MB ZST, approximately 1 million data points), I used Google Colab to extract any submission containing the word ‘abortion’ in the title.
+My decision to use Colab for the smaller file stemmed from my lack of experience working with ZST files.
+I thought it would be better to familiarize myself with what the dataset contained before jumping into PySpark.
+However, I learned that the two environments were significantly different and that this approach presented more challenges than necessary.

 <img src="https://github.com/macs30123-s24/final-project-online_abortion_discourse/blob/main/visualizations/posts_about_abortion.png" alt="Percentage of Posts With Abortion in The Title" width="600" />

-After extracting the relevant posts from the dataset, I amassed a total of 10,372 submission posts.
+After extracting the relevant posts from the dataset, I collected 10,372 submission posts.
 Despite the relatively small size, I still utilized the power of PySpark to perform data cleaning, Latent Dirichlet Allocation (LDA), bigram extraction, the creation of word clouds, and ultimately, to gather the ‘IDs’ of each submission.
 These ‘IDs’ played a crucial role in ensuring the accuracy of the extraction of corresponding comments.

 #### Topics Extracted from LDA of Post Titles: